craftercms/craftercms/CODE_OF_CONDUCT.md

-# Crafter CMS Code of Conduct
+# CrafterCMS Code of Conduct

 ## Our Pledge